Representing Guardedness in Call-by-Value and Guarded Parametrized Monads: Simple FGCBV with Coproducts

 where $(\argument[i]=0)$, $(\argument[i\coloneqq0])$ and $(\argument[i\coloneqq1])$ are the obvious predicate and state transformers.
 Nakata and Uustalu~\cite{NakataUustalu15} argued in favour of (infinite) traces as a particularly suitable semantics for reasoning about imperative programs.
-This means that store updates must contribute to the semantics, which can be ensured by a judicious choice of syntax, e.g.\ by using $\oname{skip}=\mbind{s\gets\oname{get}(x)}{\oname{put}(s)}$, but not $\ret$.
+This means that store updates must contribute to the semantics, which can be ensured by a judicious choice of syntax, e.g., by using $\oname{skip}=\mbind{s\gets\oname{get}(x)}{\oname{put}(s)}$, but not $\ret$.
 In FGCBV, however, iterating $x\c 1\ctxc\ret(\rinj x)\c 1$ would not yield any trace.
-By restricting to guarded iteration with guardedness meaning writing to the store, we can indeed prevent iterating such programs, by defining guardedness in such a way that recursive calls are preceded by $\oname{put}$. \end{example} \begin{example}[Hybrid Programs] Hybrid programs combine discrete and continuous capabilities and thus can be used to describe behaviours of cyber-physical systems.
-For simplicity we consider time delays as the only hybrid facility -- more sophisticated scenarios are treated elsewhere~\cite{GoncharovNevesEtAl20}.
+By restricting to guarded iteration, with guardedness meaning writing to the store, we can indeed prevent such programs from iterating by defining guardedness so that at least one $\oname{put}$ is executed before the body of the loop is repeated.

+\end{example} \begin{example}[Hybrid Programs] Hybrid programs combine discrete and continuous capabilities and can thus be used to describe the behaviours of cyber-physical systems.
+For simplicity, we consider time delays as the only hybrid facility -- more sophisticated scenarios are treated elsewhere~\cite{GoncharovNevesEtAl20}.
 Let~$\realp$ be the sort of non-negative real numbers and let $\Sigv$ contain all unary operations on non-negative reals and additionally $\oname{is}_0\c\realp\to\realp+\realp$, which sends $n=0$ to $\inl(n)$ and $n>0$ to $\inr(n)$.
 Let $\Sigc=\{\oname{wait}\c{\realp\to\realp}\}$.
 With $\oname{wait}(r)$ we can introduce a time delay of length~$r$ and return $r$.
 With iteration we can write programs like